cloudfoundry/docs-deploying-cf/vcloud/deploy_cf.md

 ## <a id="upload-stemcell"></a>Upload a Stemcell ##

 The Director needs a stemcell in order to deploy Cloud Foundry.
-If you follow the doc, you should already have vcloud stemcell downloaded in the step of deploying micro_bosh/bosh.
+If you followed the installation documentation, you should already have vcloud stemcell downloaded previously when you deployed Micro BOSH or BOSH.
 Please upload that stemcell.

 <pre class="terminal">
 $ bosh upload stemcell ~/stemcells/bosh-stemcell-xxxx-vcloud-esxi-ubuntu.tgz